dishbreak/bluesync/bluesync.md

-The Internet of Things (IoT) is a paradigm where many “things”, embedded with sensors, exchange data with one another and/or a central hub to provide a common service or application@guardian-iot.
+The Internet of Things (IoT) is a paradigm where many “things”, embedded with sensors, exchange data with one another and/or a central hub to provide a common service or application.
 As IoT devices and applications grow in popularity, there is a need for a common source of time.
 Applications such as coordinated audio playback, video monitoring, and reading sensor data all process time-stamped data, and there is a